 Leave of Absence: A student who finds it necessary to interrupt his or her studies at the University of La Verne and desires to return may apply to the Registrar for a leave of absence prior to leaving the University.
 The Leave Of Absence form requires signatures from Student Accounts, Financial Aid, and the Office of Academic Advising.
-With a Leave Of Absence, an undergraduate student may be absent from La Verne for no more than two semesters and a graduate student may be absent from La Verne for up to four semesters without reapplying for admission.
-Among the acceptable reasons for granting a Leave Of Absence are financial or medical problems and military duties.
-Students are required to keep the University informed about plans for return; otherwise, they will be considered withdrawn.
+With a Leave Of Absence, an undergraduate student may be absent from La Verne for no more than two semesters (fall/spring) and a graduate student may be absent from La Verne for up to four semesters without reapplying for admission.
+Among the acceptable reasons for granting a Leave Of Absence are financial or medical problems and military service.
+Leaves of Absence for military service have no time limit and may return at any time.
+You may be asked to submit proof of enlistment or deployment.
+Students are required to keep the University informed about plans to return; otherwise, they will be considered withdrawn after the two-semester limit has expired, except in cases related to military enlistment or deployment.

-Withdrawal from the University: A student who wishes to withdraw in good standing must obtain a "Notice of Withdrawal" application from the Registrar's Office and have it signed by his/her Academic Advisor, Student Accounts, Financial Aid. and the Office of Academic Advising.
+Withdrawal from the University: A student who wishes to withdraw in good standing must obtain a "Notice of Withdrawal" application from the Registrar's Office and have it signed by his/her Academic Advisor, Student Accounts, Financial Aid, and the Office of Academic Advising.
 Students who are transferring to another institution must fill out a Notice of Withdrawal form.
 If the student is also withdrawing from courses, a "Program Request and Change Form" signed by the student's advisor is also required.
 Students who fail to officially withdraw from classes will receive failing grades.
 The effective date of withdrawal is the date the student officially withdraws from all courses or the final day of the term.
 Students withdrawing from the University must also withdraw from University housing if they live in the residence halls.